Tor Mail: 2013 JavaScript attack

 A message appeared on the Tor Mail main page in early August 2013, saying "Down for Maintenance Sorry, This server is currently offline for maintenance.
 Please try again in a few hours."
 Since August 2013, the service has been unavailable.
 The disappearance of Tor Mail has been linked to the arrest on child pornography charges of the alleged operator of Freedom Hosting, which hosted a large number of .onion sites.
 In September 2013, the FBI admitted in a court filing in Dublin that it had taken down Freedom Hosting.

-The following month, details emerged of a zero-day JavaScript attack, which was injected into the Tor Browser Bundle based on Firefox ESR 17 if JavaScript was enabled as it was by default.
-JavaScript was turned off by default in updated versions of Tor Browser Bundle.
-However, this was used during the takedown, which was exploited to send users' IP addresses and Windows computer names to a server in Virginia.
-In January 2014 it was confirmed that FBI has access to Tor Mail servers.
+The following month, details emerged of a zero-day JavaScript attack affecting the Tor Browser Bundle based on Firefox ESR 17 if JavaScript was enabled, as it was by default.
+Later versions of the Tor Browser Bundle disabled JavaScript by default.
+This zero-day vulnerability was exploited during the takedown to send users' IP addresses and Windows computer names to an FBI-controlled server in Virginia.
+In January 2014 it was confirmed that the FBI had access to Tor Mail servers.

-In January 2016, it was stated that innocent TorMail users may have also been hacked by the FBI.
+In January 2016, it was claimed that innocent TorMail users may also have been subject to hacking by the FBI.